Friendly-Snail/team-project_computer-animation/README.md

 - **Visual polish**: gradient track, sky background, moving clouds

 ### Splines
-*We parse a text file of 3D control points and generate a Catmull–Rom spline, sampling it to get our track vertices and tangents*
+We parse a text file of 3D control points and generate a Catmull-Rom spline, sampling it to get our track vertices and tangents.

 ### Quaternions & SLERPing
-*Each control point can include a quaternion.
-Each frame we slerp between the two nearest quats and build a 4×4 rotation matrix so the cart banks smoothly.*
+Each control point can include a quaternion.
+Each frame we slerp between the two nearest quats and build a 4×4 rotation matrix so the cart banks smoothly.

 ### Shape Deformation
-*We measure curvature and, apply a scale so the cart stretches on tight, fast turns.*
+We measure curvature and, apply a scale so the cart stretches on tight, fast turns.

 ### Skeletal Animation
-The Skeletal Animation is completed by having a skeleton characted ride the cart and have their hands waving in the air, like someone on a roller coaster would.
+The Skeletal Animation is completed by having a skeleton character ride the cart and have their hands waving in the air, like someone on a roller coaster would.

 ### Hierarchical Modeling/Kinematics
 Hierarchical Modeling is done by having a cart with wheels and a rider attached too it, where the cart is the body and the wheels are children of the cart.
-In addition, the skeleton also uses hierarchical modeleing as the base is the root of the model and then the rest of the body, such as the torso, arms and head, are based off of it.
+In addition, the skeleton also uses hierarchical modeling as the base is the root of the model and then the rest of the body, such as the torso, arms and head, are based off of it.

 ### Physically-Based Modeling